|

 Garden radishes have some close cousins: R. landra, a wild radish; R. maritima, the "sea radish", a wild radish found in sea-coast areas and somewhat horse-radishy; and R. raphanistrum, the "wild radish".
 All those types have edible qualities, but not for the familiar root: the young leaves are a rustic potherb.

-In Oaxaca, Mexico, artists carve long radishes into elaborate sculptures, typically of animals, for La Noche de los Rabanos, the night of the radishes.
+In Oaxaca, Mexico, on December 23rd artists carve long radishes into elaborate sculptures, typically of animals, for La Noche de los Rabanos—The Night of the Radishes.

 If you find this site interesting or useful, please link to it on your site by cutting and pasting this HTML: